pooltogether/v4-docs/docs/design/index.md

 Yield from all the vaults is liquidated for the prize token and contributed to the Prize Pool.
 This allows chance to be distributed proportionally to all vaults, and for there to be a single deep pool of prize liquidity.
 No oracles needed.

 Each Vault has a corresponding Liquidation Pair that auctions yield for the prize token.
 Users interact with the Liquidation Pair in order to liquidate vault yield.
-The pair is responsible for pricing the yield and does so using a periodic continuous gradual dutch auction.
+The pair is responsible for pricing the yield and does so using a Target Period Dutch Auction (TPDA).

 Externally-Owned Accounts should interact with the Liquidation Router, as it provides additional checks that ensure the swap occurs correctly.